Skip to contents

 Best for Small samples, exact inference Moderate samples, visualization

 For very small samples where exact permutations are feasible, permutation testing is generally preferred because it provides exact p-values (i.e., no need to set a seed).
-For larger samples or when you want the visualization capabilities of boot_t_TOST, bootstrapping is a good choice.
+For larger samples or when you want the visualization capabilities of boot_t_TOST or boot_t_test, bootstrapping is a good choice.
 When outliers are a concern, using perm_t_test with trimming combines the benefits of exact inference with robust location estimation.

 Ratio of Difference (Log Transformed)